ProgrammerRashed/next-js-frontend-best-practices/README.md

-# 🛠️ Gentle Park Project Structure & Component Design Guide
+# 🛠️ Project Structure & Component Design Guide

 This guide outlines conventions and best practices for building scalable, maintainable components and organizing a Next.js (App Router) project using TypeScript.